 Retiring to Spain is relatively easy.
-You can access Spain’s healthcare system, register for a GP, access your pension each month and buy property.
+You can access Spain’s healthcare system, register for a GP, access your pension each month and buy a property.
 There are no limits to how long you are entitled to remain a resident – though Brexit might change this.

 However, retiring to Spain isn’t without paperwork.
 From sorting out healthcare to arranging for your pension to be paid into a Spanish bank account, you’ll need to plan ahead.
 This guide covers the more significant paperwork you’ll need to do, but there are some general documents you’ll need to arrange.

 You’ll need to apply for a Residencia card or Spanish residency card, plus a Pardon document.
-These allow you to register as a resident within a specific Spanish municipality and buy property.
+These allow you to register as a resident within a specific Spanish municipality and buy a property.
 You’ll also need to apply for an S1 form from the International Pension Centre to register for healthcare, and it’s worth getting a pensioner’s card – known as the tarjeta de jubiladoor tarjeta de pensionista– as it entitles you to benefits.

 How much does it cost to retire to Spain from the UK?